Home

 With the slightest few facts about Kumeyaay Indian history in San Diego County, it seems unconscionable (to me) that a reasonable person would dare judge or attempt to interfere with the Native American aboriginal people's legal and moral right to sovereign self government.

-We need only consider HOW our non-native races colonized and took 'ownership' to the jewels of the Kumeyaay ancestral lands — beautiful San Diego Bay, beautiful La Jolla, beautiful Point Loma, beautiful Rancho Sante Fe, beautiful Ensenada, beautiful Tijuana, all the beautiful beaches and parks in Southern California — to put the aboriginal California Native American Indigenous issues into some factual perspective.
+We need only consider HOW our non-native races colonized and took 'ownership' to the jewels of the Kumeyaay ancestral lands (Doctrine of Discovery) — beautiful San Diego Bay, beautiful La Jolla, beautiful Point Loma, beautiful Rancho Sante Fe, beautiful Ensenada, beautiful Tijuana, all the beautiful beaches and parks in Southern California — to put the aboriginal California Native American Indigenous issues into some factual perspective.

 As a tribal photojournalist for more than twenty years, I witnessed firsthand the historic conditions of Native American Indian poverty, the lost cultural direction, and how the Kumeyaay Casinos and Indian Gaming casino revenue is slowly providing financial relief to some Native American aboriginal peoples for the unnatural economic and spiritual burdens that non-native officialdoms so unmercifully thrust upon them.